FORTH-ICS-INSPIRE/artemis/docs/gettingstarted.md

 The following instructions will get you a containerized copy of the ARTEMIS tool up and running on your local machine using the `docker-compose` utility.
-For instructions on how to set up ARTEMIS in a Kubernetes environment, please check the related [Wiki page](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki/Kubernetes-Deployment).
+For instructions on how to set up ARTEMIS in a Kubernetes environment, please check the related [docs page](https://bgpartemis.readthedocs.io/en/latest/kubernetes/).

 ## Minimum Technical Requirements

 * CPU: 4 cores (note that needed CPU cores depend on the number of separate processes, e.g., detectors or database modules you spawn)
-* RAM: 4+ GB (note that needed memory depends on the number of configured prefixes/rules/asns and load of incoming BGP updates, see [here](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki#memory-requirements) for more details)
+* RAM: 4+ GB (note that needed memory depends on the number of configured prefixes/rules/asns and load of incoming BGP updates, see [here](https://bgpartemis.readthedocs.io/en/latest/overview/#memory-requirements) for more details)
 * HDD: 50 GB (less may suffice, depending on the use case for storing BGP updates and hijack alerts)
 * NETWORK: 1 public-facing network interface (optionally: one internal interface for connection with local route collectors)
 * OS: Ubuntu Linux 16.04+ (other Linux distributions will work too)